 A spirometry test measures lung function and is used as a screening and diagnostic tool for COPD and chronic respiratory services.
 The program provides community-based spirometry services in communities outside of Whitehorse.

 A partnered program with the University of Victoria’s Centre on Aging, this free, online, six-week Self Management Program is designed to develop the tools, skills and confidence for adults living with any tong term health condition.
 The program is accessible to those with all levels of computer experience.
 Family and friends are welcome to participate.
 Please see the flyer for registration information.

 The Diabetes Education Centre and the Chronic Conditions Support Program have partnered to create a four-part workshop to provide information from a variety of diabetes specialists.

 A team composed of a dietitian, nurse, pharmacists and an exercise specialist will work to answer your questions about diabetes and the medications you are taking, and help you figure out your best self-management strategies.

 The workshop is offered in the evenings in the Fall and Spring annually, and a doctor’s referral is not required to participate.
-Please contact our program at (867) 667-8733 for upcoming workshop dates.
+For more information on the Diabetes Wellness Series please call (867) 667-8733.